MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/advanced-hunting-tvm-secureconfigkb-table.md

 [!include[Prerelease information](prerelease.md)]

-The `DeviceTvmSecureConfigurationAssessmentKB` table in the Advanced hunting schema contains information about the various secure configurations — such as whether a device has automatic updates on — checked by [Threat & Vulnerability Management](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/next-gen-threat-and-vuln-mgt).
+The `DeviceTvmSecureConfigurationAssessmentKB` table in the advanced hunting schema contains information about the various secure configurations — such as whether a device has automatic updates on — checked by [Threat & Vulnerability Management](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/next-gen-threat-and-vuln-mgt).
 It also includes risk information, related industry benchmarks, and applicable MITRE ATT&CK techniques and tactics.
 Use this reference to construct queries that return information from the table.

-For information on other tables in the Advanced hunting schema, see [the Advanced hunting reference](advanced-hunting-schema-tables.md).
+For information on other tables in the advanced hunting schema, see [the advanced hunting reference](advanced-hunting-schema-tables.md).

 | Column name | Data type | Description |
 |-------------|-----------|-------------|